LPSlv/openpi/README.md

 # Adaptation and Generalisation of a Vision-Language-Action Model on a New Embodiment

 Vision-language-action (VLA) models promise a single learned policy that adapts to new embodiments from a handful of demonstrations.
-This work tests that claim end-to-end: Physical Intelligence's **π₀.₅** is fine-tuned on a Universal Robots UR5e for a tabletop pick-and-place task, and the resulting policy is then probed across 17 out-of-distribution conditions using the ⋆-Gen taxonomy to map where it generalises and where it stops working.
-Adapting the model to the new arm was non-trivial: zero-shot failed and a working policy emerged only after 87 training runs, and generalisation off the training distribution was narrow.
+This work tests that claim: Physical Intelligence's **π₀.₅** is fine-tuned on a Universal Robots UR5e for a tabletop pick-and-place task, and the resulting policy is then tested across 17 out-of-distribution conditions using the ⋆-Gen taxonomy to map where it generalises and where it stops working.
+Adapting the model to the new arm was non-trivial: zero-shot failed and a working policy emerged only after 87 training trials, and generalisation off the training distribution was narrow.

 |             |             |             |
 |:-----------:|:-----------:|:-----------:|